legendarycode3/whitelist-smart-contract/README.md

 ## Project Overview
 A  whitelist smart contract manages a list of pre-approved wallet addresses to grant exclusive, restricted access to on-chain events like NFT presales, token launches, or beta testing.
-It ensures that only verified users can trigger specific functions, protecting
+It ensures that only verified users can trigger specific functions, protecting applications from bots and unauthorized interactions.

 ## 📌 Features
 * ****Access Control:**** The contract restricts certain actions to approved addresses only.